aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/export-techniques/exporting-dxf-to-wmf-format/_index.md

 ## Step 2: Set Rasterization Options

-Create an instance of `CadRasterizationOptions` and set various properties like background color, page width, and page height.
+`CadRasterizationOptions` specifies how the CAD drawing is rasterized, controlling parameters such as background color, page size, and resolution.

 ```csharp
 CadRasterizationOptions rasterizationOptions = new CadRasterizationOptions();